raul-izquierdo/english/sources/grammar/Phrasal Verbs/Phrasal Verbs. English to Spanish.md

-get stuck = quedarse atascado `He got stuck in the mud` get the chance to = surgir la oportunidad de `I get the chance to work with animals every day` get to = tener la oportunidad de `We get to see the concert for free`
+get stuck = quedarse atascado `He got stuck in the mud` get the chance to = surgir la oportunidad de `I get the chance to work with animals every day` get to = tener la oportunidad de `We get to see the concert for free` got to know = llegar a conocer (algo/a alguien) `I got to know the city well after living there for a year`

 ## Give